 Students are responsible for their own transportation.

 Students will receive high school credit but it will not be included in their GPA or class rank.
-The college course does not count toward high school graduation requirements.
+The college course does not count towards high school graduation requirements.

 It is the student’s responsibility to explore the transferability of these credits to the college they will be attending.